geraldnilles/Sous-vide-Cooker/README.markdown

 I will just need to find a UART to BT transiever that im set!

 You can buy whole modules for $7 to $15.
+This one looks [Promising](http://air.imag.fr/mediawiki/index.php/Wireless_Bluetooth_RS232_TTL_Transceiver_Module) and only costs 4$
+This transcevier will handle the entire BT stack and simply act like a UART port

 Or you can buy an SOC from Nordic which looks promising

 ## Control
 ALl of the above circuits will be controlled by a MCU.